 Being-toward-death in I Kill Giants

-At first I Kill Giants reminded me of Donnie Darko for a slightly younger audience — an adolescent loner, who lives in a community, is battling something supernatural and ‘crazy’, which no one else can see — the giants who circle the island.
-She is completely preoccupied with this mission.
+At first I Kill Giants reminded me of Donnie Darko for a slightly younger audience.
+An adolescent loner, who lives in a community, is battling something supernatural and ‘crazy’, which no one else can see.
+In this case, the battle is against giants who circle the island.
+This mission preoccupies her completely.
 The task of killing giants causes great anxiety but also gives Barbara a superiority complex.
 In a story of this variety, about the possible delusions of the ‘village crazy’, we can expect a big reveal.
 This kind of reveal is binary in essence for we learn one of the following:

 - Either the hero is proven right.
 This is what happens in Donnie Darko.
 Donnie was correct about the weird thing happening in his town.
 Everyone else is ignorant.